Harmonica-Men/AstroShare-Blog/README.md

 </details>
 <br>

 Overall, the WAVE validation confirms that our website adheres to accessibility standards, with only a few minor contrast issues that have been carefully considered in the design process.
-While we will continue exploring potential solutions to these issues, we have prioritized maintaining a visually cohesive and intuitive theme for the site.
+While I will continue exploring potential solutions to these issues, I have prioritized maintaining a visually cohesive and intuitive theme for the site.

-Note: I'm fully aware of the contrast issues highlighted by the WAVE Validation Tool.
+**Note:** I'm fully aware of the contrast issues highlighted by the WAVE Validation Tool.
 It is my duty to address these in future updates to ensure an even higher level of accessibility across the entire platform.
-We appreciate the insights provided by the tool and will use this feedback to guide our ongoing improvements.
+I appreciate the insights provided by the tool and will use this feedback to guide our ongoing improvements.

 ### Lighthouse Validation